Marika Somogyi: Biography

 Somogyi studied at the Hungarian University of Fine Arts before moving to the United States.
-There, she studied at the University of California, under Robert Arneson and attended classes alongside Arnaldo Pomodoro.
+There, she studied at the University of California, Davis, under Robert Arneson and attended classes alongside Arnaldo Pomodoro.
 She later was a lecturer at Pennsylvania State University.

 Somogyi was commissioned to design the 1991 and 2001 commemorative silver dollars.
 The coins are permanently displayed at the British Museum, the Smithsonian Institution, the Staatliche Museen zu Berlin, and the Stockholm Palace, among other places.